Joosov/javascript1/README.md

-# javascript1

-# Project To-Do 2022
+# Project JavaScript 1: To-Do

 ## Description of the project
 A small to-do app made as a school assignment spring 2022